2021 Campeón de Campeones

-The 2021 Campeón de Campeones was the 48th edition of the Campeón de Campeones, an annual football super cup match, and the 47th held in the professional era of Mexican football.
+The 2021 Campeón de Campeones was the 48th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 It took place on 18 July 2021 between León, the Guardianes 2020 champion, and Cruz Azul, the Guardianes 2021 champion.
 The match took place at Dignity Health Sports Park in Carson, California, hosting for the fifth consecutive time.
 Like previous editions, the Campeón de Campeones was contested at a neutral venue in the United States.

 Cruz Azul won the match 2–1 to secure their third Campeón de Campeones title and qualified for the 2021 Campeones Cup, facing the MLS Cup 2020 champions Columbus Crew on 29 September 2021 at Lower.com Field in Columbus, Ohio.